Changissnz/selfinterest/README.md

 its lack of an official deity, is inclined to the practice, the methodologies per se.
-This misleads some people to believe that this mentality is naturally conducive towards scientific thinking, but in fact, subjectivity fosters, arguably natural, because of practices spanning across vast territories.
+This misleads some people to believe that this mentality is naturally conducive towards scientific thinking, but in fact, subjectivity fosters, arguably natural, in part because of practices spanning across vast territories.
 There is a reason why many separate religion and science in discussion, although there is reconciliability in any two distint matters, by simply connecting them into an oneness acceptable.